pgexperts/accidentalDBA/README.md

 Version 0.5.
 Updated to correct issues found during OSCON 2014

+**NOT YET UPDATED for FOSS4G 2014.
+Attendees will be notifed when the FOSS4G version is available.**

 This repository contains files for the Accidental DBA tutorial.
 These files are required to perform the hands-on exercises.
 Importantly, there is significant setup required in order to